BPLIM/Tools/ados/General/metaxl/metaxl_userguide.md

 </figure>
 </p>

-Please keep in mind that value labels worsheets' names will always follow the pattern *vl_\<vl_name\>*.
+Please keep in mind that value labels worksheets' names will always follow the pattern *vl_\<vl_name\>*.
 Each worksheet for value labels presents a table with two columns, the value and the corresponding label.

 There are no characteristics or notes ascribed to any variable, but from **Figure 2.1** we observe that the data set has characteristics, two to be more precise.
 The contents of these characteristics are stored in worksheet **char_dta**, presented below: